 This agreement represents a significant example of a profitable and private industrial company accepting to change its production set-up, bearing heavy costs, with environmental requalification in mind, showing how it is possible to find a virtuous balance between industrial needs, environmental restrictions and safeguarding employment.

 In July 2012, the seizure of the Ilva plant in Taranto on orders by the local public prosecutor marked the beginning of a series of legal proceedings which are still going on and refer to alleged non-compliance with environmental regulations by the company.
 In June 2013, this led to Ilva being placed under receivership, followed by what many called an “expropriation without indemnity” of the company, to the damage of the legitimate shareholders.
 It should be pointed out that the company has rejected the allegations against it, and has always declared to have complied with the many national and international environmental regulations which refer to it.

 In the meantime, in order to set up separate company structures for business in flat products coming from the integrated cycle and long products coming from electric furnaces, the company Riva Forni Elettrici was established through a split-off from Riva Fire, the Group holding, and began handling electric furnace production.

 The chairman and founder of the Group, Mr. Emilio Riva, died in April 2014, after a long illness.

-In May 2014, Claudio Riva, who had played no further operating role in the Group after negotiating the Programme Agreement for Cornigliano, and had gone into business on his own, went back to working in the steel sector and was appointed Chairman of Riva Forni Elettrici, the main Italian steel manufacturer and the fifth European group in the steel industry, with almost 5,000 employees, 3.6 billion euros turnover and 20 plants in Italy, France, Germany, Belgium, Spain and Canada.
+In June 2014, Claudio Riva, who had played no further operating role in the Group after negotiating the Programme Agreement for Cornigliano, and had gone into business on his own, went back to working in the steel sector and was appointed Chairman of Riva Forni Elettrici, the main Italian steel manufacturer.